Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 environment through the concept of promotion.

 - This adds an extra layer of security, avoiding the risk of manually duplicating entries across environments.
-- The requests are corectly reviewed and verified by another pair of eyes, maintaining the sanity of the application.
+- The requests are correctly reviewed and verified by another pair of eyes, maintaining the sanity of the application.
 - Information is audited.
 It is helpful to know who raised and approved the request and when it was created.
 This information can aid in identifying issues that arise during unexpected system behavior.
 - By maintaining a history of applied changes, it is easy to track back the evolution of a configuration.